Linear Regression: A Comprehensive Guide

 Random Error(Residuals)

-In regression, the difference between the observed value of the dependent variable(yi) and the predicted value(predicted) is called the residuals.
+In regression, the difference between the observed value of the dependent variable(y i ) and the predicted value(predicted) is called the residuals.

-What is the best fit line?
+What is the Best Fit Line?

-In simple terms, the best fit line is a line that fits the given scatter plot in the best way.
-Mathematically, the best fit line is obtained by minimizing the Residual Sum of Squares(RSS).
+In simple terms, the best-fit line is a line that best fits the given scatter plot.
+Mathematically, you obtain the best-fit line by minimizing the Residual Sum of Squares (RSS).

 Cost Function for Linear Regression

-The cost function helps to work out the optimal values for B0 and B1, which provides the best fit line for the data points.
+The cost function helps to work out the optimal values for B 0 and B 1 , which provides the best-fit line for the data points.

 MSE

-Using the MSE function, we’ll update the values of B0 and B1 such that the MSE value settles at the minima.
+Using the MSE function, we’ll update the values of B 0 and B 1 such that the MSE value settles at the minima.
 These parameters can be determined using the gradient descent method such that the value for the cost function is minimum.

 Gradient Descent for Linear Regression

-Gradient Descent is one of the optimization algorithms that optimize the cost function(objective function) to reach the optimal minimal solution.
-To find the optimum solution we need to reduce the cost function(MSE) for all data points.
-This is done by updating the values of B0 and B1 iteratively until we get an optimal solution.
+Gradient Descent is one of the optimization algorithms that optimize the cost function (objective function) to reach the optimal minimal solution.
+To find the optimum solution, we need to reduce the cost function (MSE) for all data points.
+This is done by updating the values of the slope coefficient (B1) and the constant coefficient (B0) iteratively until we get an optimal solution for the linear function.

-A regression model optimizes the gradient descent algorithm to update the coefficients of the line by reducing the cost function by randomly selecting coefficient values and then iteratively updating the values to reach the minimum cost function.
+A regression model optimizes the gradient descent algorithm to update the coefficients of the line by reducing the cost function by randomly selecting coefficient values and then iteratively updating the coefficient values to reach the minimum cost function.

 Gradient Descent for Linear Regression